-The Silver Line Phase III, and the Urban Ring are the two planned major transit infrastructure projects that would positively impact the study area.
-The Silver Line Phase III would connect the Washington Street service and the Silver Line's "transitway" that serves the South Boston Waterfront via a new tunnel segment with a portal on Tremont Street just north of the Turnpike. (see graphic below).
+The Silver Line Phase III would connect the Washington Street Silver Line service and the Silver Line's "transitway" that serves the South Boston Waterfront via a new tunnel segment with a portal on Tremont Street just north of the Turnpike. (see graphic below).